HiDeoo/ts-playground-block/examples/README.md

 ## Markdown

-This is a simple example of the TS Playground GitHub Block embedded in Markwdown.
+This is a simple example of the TS Playground GitHub Block embedded in Markdown.

 <BlockComponent
 block={{"owner":"hideoo","repo":"ts-playground-block","id":"ts-playground-block","type":"file"}}